skip to content

 Rectors of 38 universities condemned the academic boycott by students and professors over the foreign agents’ law, saying that “a political process must remain outside the academic space” and that “the refusal of some academic personnel to perform their duties is unacceptable.”
 This statement refers to some professors who have joined the students’ protests.

-The governing council of the Caucasus University and the governing council International Black Sea University have took back the signature on the statement.
+The governing council of the Caucasus University and the governing council International Black Sea University have taken back the signature on the statement.
 This decision by the Rector of the universities, Kakha Shengelia, as well as the decision to dismiss the Dean of Business faculty, who had criticized the founder of the ruling Georgian Dream party, Bidzina Ivanishvili, was met with a wave of student protests.
 On May 15, Shengelia said on social media that no one could call him “an enemy of the country,” adding, “I will always be on the side of truth.
 The truth is one thing – Russia is the enemy!
 And in the battle where my students or employees are fighting against our enemy, I will definitely stand by them!”

 Both of the university students have been protesting the Rectors decision, which has drawn the